AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 personal inventory outfit and manipulate items stored there) or 'i' (if you want to stash something in the shared inventory from the pointsman's outfit).
-To open the shared stash, press 'I'.
+To open the shared inventory stash, press 'I'.
 To open the whole team's belongings (personal and stashed), press 'T'.
 To manage items on the ground (trigger or fling it directly not putting it into any inventory to save time), press 'G'.